gampnico/scintillometry/docs/source/development.rst

 ..
-Copyright 2023 Scintillometry-Tools Contributors.
+Copyright 2023 Scintillometry Contributors.

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.